1. Home

 Psychosocial Factors

-We learned that one related factor to nutritional imbalance is psychosocial issues.
-So, as a nurse, find out the socioeconomic, cultural beliefs, mental health, and the stressors that may be affecting the client's nutrition.
+We learned that psychosocial issues are a related factor to nutritional imbalance.
+So, as a nurse, find out the socioeconomic, cultural beliefs, mental health, and stressors that may be affecting the client's nutrition.
 Understand how these factors influence appetite, food choices, and overall nutrition balance.
-Additionally, mental health disorders like stress and depression can affect ones eating behaviors and appetite.
+Additionally, mental health disorders like stress and depression can affect one's eating behaviors and appetite.

 Medications and Medical History